piyushkhanna00705/VolTAGE/README.md

-# Code for VolTAGE: Volatility forecasting via Text-Audio fusion with Graph convolution networks for Earnings calls
+# VolTAGE: Volatility forecasting via Text-Audio fusion with Graph convolution networks for Earnings calls

 VolTAGE is a mutli-task volatility prediction model that uses cross-modal attention fusion across the text and speech modalities while learning the relational encodings between inter-dependent stocks.
 It contains the following four modules: